damminhtien/damminhtien.github.io/_posts/2021-07-10-Code-review.md

   + Do they include all relevant and useful information?
   + Do they use the appropriate logging level?

-Source: AWS Machine Learning Foundations Nanodegree Program
+Reference: AWS Machine Learning Foundations Nanodegree Program